Flindersia

 Flindersia is a genus of 17 species of small to large trees in the family Rutaceae.
 They have simple or pinnate leaves, flowers arranged in panicles at or near the ends of branchlets and fruit that is a woody capsule containing winged seeds.
 They grow naturally in Australia, the Moluccas, New Guinea and New Caledonia.

 Description

 Trees in the genus Flindersia have simple or pinnate leaves with up to sixteen leaflets, the side leaflets arranged in opposite pairs.
 The flowers are arranged in panicles at the ends of branchlets or in upper leaf axils and have five sepals and five petals.
 The flowers are bisexual, or sometimes only have stamens.
 There are five stamens opposite the sepals, alternating with five staminodes.
 The ovary has five locules and is more or less spherical with five shallow lobes and there are between four and six ovules in each locule.
 The fruit is a woody capsule splitting into five and contains brown, winged seeds.

 Taxonomy

 The genus Flindersia was first formally described in 1814 by Robert Brown in Matthew Flinders' sea voyage journal A Voyage to Terra Australis.
-Brown named the type species, Flindersia australis in the same journal from specimens collected near Broad Sound in September 1802.

 Species list

-The following is a list of species accepted by the Australian Plant Census, or The Plant List* for species outside Australia:
+As of April 2025, Plants of the World Online accepts the following 17 species: